agileware/civicrm-end-user-guide/docs/events/creating-an-event.md

 ![screenshot](../img/scheduled-reminder-events-compose.png)

-As well as setting up reminders on an event by event basis, you can also set them up for specific event types. and add them to specific event templates.
+As well as setting up reminders on an event by event basis, you can also set them up for specific event types and add them to specific event templates.
 The idea is basically the same as above, but you can access this functionality from **Administer > Communications > Scheduled reminders**.